Who is our Metropolitan?

 The

-metropolitan.
-In other churches under the jurisdiction of the
+under the jurisdiction of the Ecumenical Patriarchate,

 Non-Ruling Bishops:

-Vicar or an Auxiliary Bishop.
+Patriarchal Vicar or an Auxiliary Bishop.

 Patriarchal Vicars:

-In the Church of Antioch, a bishop who is in charge of a
+In the Church of Antioch, a Bishop who is in charge of a

-diocese is usually kept under the direct control of the patriarch
+direct control of the patriarch until it becomes

-When a diocese becomes self-supporting, it is usually granted a
+Diocese becomes self-supporting, it is usually granted a

-ruling bishop who becomes a member of the Holy Synod The
+ruling Bishop who becomes a member of the Holy Synod The

 equivalent title in some Orthodox jurisdictions is Exarch.